freeCodeCamp/freeCodeCamp/guide/english/react/why-react/index.md

 ### Simplicity
 React.js is not a full fledged Javascript framework like Angular.js or other popular frontend frameworks.
 Instead, React.js is a JavaScript library that acts as the 'V' in MVC (Model View Controller).
 It is simply a view engine that can be dropped in and used with a plethora of other tools for the data and model part of MVC (most popularly Redux and Node.js).

+### Reusability
+React allows you to create reusable components that you can modify with props.
+This gives a lot of flexibility in development and speeds it up by huge margins.

 ### Performance

 Since React makes use of a _Virtual DOM_, it can selectively update portions of the page as needed rather than always having to complete an entire page reload.
 In many cases, not updating the entire DOM will save considerably on performance.
 Moreover, many of the built-in functions (such as Lifecycle functions) also have performance benefits as they often help to check if a re-render is even needed to begin with.